Filter phasor coordinates#

 Functions for filtering phasor coordinates.

 Filtering phasor coordinates improves signal quality by reducing noise while preserving relevant features.
-Two of the most common filtering methods are median filtering and wavelet filtering.
+Common methods include thresholding, median, Gaussian, and wavelet-based filtering.

 Import required modules and functions: